GoTierGod/chess-game-ts/README.md

 5. **Rank Moves**:

-    - For both standard and capture moves, calculate a score for each move using the `depthPredict` method.
+    - For both standard and capture moves, calculate a score for each move using the `deepPredict` method.
     - Create a ranking object for each move, including information about the selected piece, the move, and the calculated score.
     - Add ranking objects to the global `ranking` array.